Parent page: Managed Projects

 Click the control at the tile's top-right corner to access a menu with the following commands:

 - Clone – use this command to create a clone from that specific revision of the project.
-The Clone Project window will appear with which to determine the project Name, Description, and the Server Folder path (within the Workspace).
+The Clone Project window will appear with which to determine the project Name, Description, and the Server Folder path.
 Note that the window's banner text reflects from which revision of the project the clone is being created.
 With the information defined as required, click the button.
 The project will be created and a Project Cloned event tile will be added to the timeline.

 You can make a clone from any specific revision of the active project – directly from the corresponding Project Committed event tile for that revision.